• Travel Features

 July 2, 2024

 Alaska, the last frontier, is renowned for its stunning natural beauty, including vast glaciers, towering mountains, diverse wildlife, and breathtaking landscapes.
 It's a top destination for outdoor activities such as hiking, fishing, and wildlife viewing.
-The 49th state is also home to rich Indigenous cultures, like the Aleut, a rich history, and prime spots to witness and experience Northern Lights.
-Travelers will arrive in Anchorage and get acquainted with each other and their leaders.
+The 49th state is also home to rich Indigenous cultures, like the Aleut, rich history, and prime spots to witness and experience Northern Lights.
 The journey begins with a drive through the iconic Seward Highway on the Kenai Peninsula.
 In Kenai Fjords National Park, travelers will hike the Harding Icefield Trail and enjoy a scenic boat cruise through the fjords to see glaciers and marine life.
 In Talkeetna, participants will learn about local flora, take a scenic flight over the area, and visit the Iditarod Sled Dog Museum.
 Denali National Park offers stunning sights, including moose, bears, and caribou.
-Before departing from Anchorage on the final day, travelers can join the group for a farewell dinner.

 learn more